Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ## create

 The SDK creation factory.
-Create an instance of the SDK by calling this factory with the desired configurations.
+Create an instance of the SDK by calling this factory with the the desired configurations.

 **Parameters**